 Examples:

 Beethoven’s “Ode an die Freude” (Ode to Joy) (E73)

+62. (Kershaw, 1999)

 the definition of “ontology” in the Oxford English Dictionary (E73)

 the knowledge about the victory at Marathon carried by the famous runner (E89)

 [explanation note: In the following examples we illustrate the distinction between a propositional object, its names and its encoded forms.
 The Maxwell equations are a good example, because they belong to the fundamental laws of physics and their mathematical content yields identical, unambiguous results regardless formulation and encoding]